Manhattan Equitable Distribution Lawyer

 - Any attempts to conceal or insulate marital property prior to filing for a divorce

 How your case and needs are positioned may dramatically impact how a judge interprets and decides your case.
-Our team knows how to argue these cases and will fight to deliver the result you deserve.
+Our Manhattan equitable distribution lawyers know how to argue these cases and will fight to deliver the result you deserve.

 “She treated me with compassion, humility and showed professionalism with determination, intelligence and astuteness.
 She works calmly with effectiveness and produces results.” - O. F.